apache/cassandra-java-driver/driver-core/README.rst

 Driver Core
 ===========

-This is the core module of the DataStax Java Driver for Apache Cassandra (C*), which offers a simple (as in, not abstracted) but complete API to work with CQL3.
+This is the core module of the Java Driver for Apache Cassandra (C*), which offers a simple (as in, not abstracted) but complete API to work with CQL3.
 The main goal of the module is to handle all the functionality related to managing connections to a Cassandra cluster (but leaving higher level